CodeCosts

 Tool Works in Xcode?
 How

-GitHub Copilot Yes Official Xcode extension (since 2024).
-Inline completions + chat.
+GitHub Copilot Yes Official Xcode extension.
+Inline completions, chat, agent mode, vision.

 Gemini No VS Code and JetBrains only.
 No Xcode extension.